Getting Started

 {% hint style="info" %}

-See the dedicated page [security-layer](https://docs.atom.codes/webhooked/configuration/security-layer "mention")
+See the dedicated page [Security Layer](/webhooked/configuration/security-layer.md)

 {% endhint %}